ThickPropheT/INL-retro-UI/bootloader/bootloadHID-master/Readme.txt

 This is the README file for bootloadHID.

-It was downloaded from https://github.com/ajd4096/bootloadHID on 11NOV2016
+It was downloaded from https://github.com/ajd4096/bootloadHID on 11NOV2016 This is a fork from obdev's original bootloaderHID This version provides means to cut out BL switch by utilizing a timeout.

 BootloadHID is a USB boot loader for AVR microcontrollers.
 It can be used on all AVRs with at least 2 kB of boot loader section, e.g. the popular ATMega8.